RodneyMuyanga/BI---Business-Intelligence/README.md

 Mean Squared Error (MSE) is the average of the squared differences between the actual and predicted values.
 A lower MSE means the model is more accurate.

+The Decision Tree model achieved an accuracy of 81.18%, indicating it correctly predicts attrition status for about 81 out of 100 employees.

+However, due to class imbalance (more employees stay than leave), accuracy alone is insufficient.
+Looking at class-specific metrics:

+Precision (attrition = Yes): 0.35 — Among employees predicted to leave, 35% were actually leaving.

+Recall (attrition = Yes): 0.43 — The model correctly identified 43% of all employees who actually left.

+This shows the model detects some true attritions but misses many (false negatives) and sometimes falsely predicts attrition (false positives).

 ## Which are the most decisive factors for quitting a job?
 Why do people quit their job?
 ### Supervised Machine Learning: Salary Prediction (Linear Regression)
 The linear model sometimes gave unrealistically low salary predictions, especially for experienced profiles.
 This may be due to linear regression’s limitations in capturing non-linear relationships and overlapping features (e.g., age and total working years).
 A more advanced model like Random Forest Regressor could offer better results.
 Additionally, normalizing input values and selecting more relevant features might improve accuracy.

+The top three factors influencing attrition, based on feature importance in the decision tree, are:

+OverTime_Yes (importance: 0.218): Employees working overtime are more likely to leave, suggesting work-life imbalance is a key reason.

+MonthlyIncome (importance: 0.203): Lower income correlates with higher attrition, indicating dissatisfaction with pay affects quitting decisions.

+TotalWorkingYears (importance: 0.107): Employees with fewer total working years tend to leave more, showing that less experienced staff may be less committed or seeking better opportunities.

+These indicate that workload, compensation, and experience are the main drivers of attrition in this dataset.

 ## What could be done for further improvement of the accuracy of the models?

+Apply more advanced algorithms such as Random Forests or Gradient Boosting, which typically improve predictive power.

+Use oversampling techniques like SMOTE to balance the dataset and help the model learn minority class patterns better.

+Perform hyperparameter tuning and cross-validation to optimize model complexity and avoid overfitting.

+Engineer new features capturing employee engagement, satisfaction, or external market factors.

+Collect more data on managerial support, work environment, or employee sentiment for richer analysis.

 ## Which work positions and departments are in higher risk of losing employees?
+From the correlation analysis:

+Positions such as Sales Representatives and Laboratory Technicians have positive correlation with attrition, indicating higher risk.

+The Sales Department shows a positive correlation with attrition, suggesting employees here are more likely to quit compared to Research & Development or other departments.

 ## Are employees of different gender paid equally in all departments?